rishisethia258/BlogSite/README.md

 This app also follows RESTful Routing Convention.

-To start this app clone this repo, and run the following commands.
+To start this app, clone this repo, and run the following commands.

 ```
 npm install